nycki93/eleventy-image-gallery/README.md

 Extract this code to a folder, such as C:/Users/Luna/Code/eleventy-image-gallery.

 Right-click inside that folder, select "open terminal here", and type `npm install`.
 This should download some stuff into a folder called 'node_modules'.
-You can go offline now, that's all we need.
+You can go offline now if you want, that's all we need to install.
 If you ever want to uninstall, just delete 'node_modules'.

 That's it, we're ready to roll.